Vyral/christal-johnson/_posts/2024-12-03-should-you-get-a-home-inspection-when-you-selling-your-home-aj-s-home-selling-journey.md

 date: 2024-12-03 07:00:00
 tags:
   - Real Estate
-excerpt: Learn how a pre-sale inspection ensures a smooth, stress-free sale.
+excerpt: >-
+  Why in the HECK did AJ and Christal get a home inspection when they SOLD their home in Manassas Virginia?
 enclosure:
 pullquote: You might think a pre-sale inspection is expensive, but it’s not.
 enclosure_type: video/mp4